Life is interesting.

 The last couple of years have been, well...
 Interesting.
 I have not felt myself and stopped using my usual coping skills.
 I stopped writing, running, spending time outdoors, being with people I love, and meditating.
 Hence the reason I stopped blogging, gained... well that doesn't really matter, too many reasons to list of why the outdoorsiness ceased to exist, and to be alone in my thoughts has been a scary place.
 Coping skills are what keep us thriving and continuing to find hope in life.
 Even though I may have temporarily stopped most of the things that had brought me peace through difficult times One of the main things that may have saved my sanity this past LONG couple years is my passion and love for entrepreneurship.
-I love the process behind starting a new business or organization (again, that is another blog post altogether).
-But, thankfully I did have this focus to keep me looking forward.
+Being creative and starting from the bottom up has brought me hope for the future.
+I love the process behind starting a new business or organization.
+Thinking outside the box has thankfully always come naturally for me.
+I feel grateful for these experiences I have had to keep me moving forward.

 If you want to skip the ramblings and get to the point...haha!